Rameez-03/SOC-Lab/README.md

 A local, hands-on Security Operations Centre lab built on VirtualBox.
 Built from the ground up — starting with raw log collection and working up through detection engineering, correlation, noise reduction, reporting, and full SOAR automation.

-Successor to [SOC-Automation-Lab](https://github.com/Rameez-03/SOC-Automation-Lab).
-This version is local-first and goes deep on Wazuh internals before layering automation on top.

 ---

 ## Architecture